sean-hoffman/ip_checker/README.md

 # ip_checker
-Check if an IP address is in a subnet.
+Python 3 tool to check if an IP address is in a subnet.
 Or check a txt of IP addresses against a txt of subnets.